EchoKes/V0-Larger-Thumb-Nuts/README.md

 # V0-Larger-Thumb-Nuts
 - More accurate tuning

--> Only print 2 of these models as they will fit the back two bed screws.
+-> Only print 2 of these model as they will only fit the back two bed screws.

 # Size Comparison
 <div align="center">